dredremontes/fn_MD_FDA/README.md

 ```
 gmx mdrun -v -deffnm pull_fn -s pull_fn.tpr -pf pullforce.xvg -px pullext.xvg
 ```
-To calcualte the end-to-end distance and radius of gyration of the protein we can use the following command, then select "Protein"
+To calculate the end-to-end distance and radius of gyration of the protein we can use the following command, then select "Protein"
 ```
 gmx polystat -s pull_fn.tpr -f pull_fn.xtc -n index.ndx -o end2end.xvg
 ```